Text Language Translation Utility

 The king is dead.
 Long live the king.

-To make things easy when calling this from another process, I created a trampoline script to setup the Python environment before invoking the above Python code:
+To make things easy when calling this from another process, I modified the Python script to launch within the Python virtual environment by adding a magic shebang line at the beginning:

 Bring in the Keyboard Maestro

-Next step is to hook the trampoline script (translate) to run when I press a specific key sequence after selecting some text.
+Next step was to make the Python script (translate) run when I pressed a key sequence trigger after selecting some text.
 First, I created two Keyboard Maestro macros for the two translation paths: English to French, and French to English.

-The only difference is the order of the en and fr arguments given to translate shell script.
+The only difference is the order of the en and fr arguments given to translate script.

 Both macros are configured to appear in the global macro palette.
 The global macro palette will appear when a key sequence is pressed, which in my setup is the function key F12.